codecks-io/react-reform/README.md

 ##### `validations`

-contains an object with the current validation state of all validators.
+contains an object with the current validation state of all validators for this field.
 It has a shape like this:

 ```javascript
 [